danielyxie/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

 Increasing Hacking Level
 ------------------------
-There are many servers besides |foodnstuff| that can be hacked, but they have higher required hacking levels.
+There are many servers besides |n00dles| that can be hacked, but they have higher required hacking levels.
 Therefore, we should raise our hacking level.
-Not only will this let us hack more servers, but it will also increase the effectiveness of our hacking against |foodnstuff|.
+Not only will this let us hack more servers, but it will also increase the effectiveness of our hacking against |n00dles|.

 The easiest way to train your hacking level is to visit Rothman University.
 You can do this by clicking the `City` tab on the left-hand navigation menu, or you can use the